How To Use And Configure WordPress Widgets – Part 4

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Tags appearing in your Tag Cloud widget are managed in the Tags section …
+Tags appearing in your Tag Cloud widget are listed in the Tags area …

-To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …
+To insert the widget, select a Tag Cloud widget in the Available Widgets section and drag it to the sidebar area …

 WordPress Tag Cloud Widget

-There’s very little to set up.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when done …
+There’s really very little to set up here.
+You can add a widget title, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when finished …

 (Tag Cloud Widget settings)

-The example below shows an Tag Cloud widget set up for displaying Categories instead of Tags
+The example below shows an Tag Cloud widget set up to display Categories instead of Tags

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial, we’ll configure the default Archives Widget, which is another common widget.
+To complete this tutorial, we’ll configure the default Archives Widget, which is another commonly-used WordPress widget.

-As you continue adding new content to WordPress, your older posts begin to move further away from public view.
-Your posts are still there, it’s just not as visible.
+As you continue adding new content to WordPress, your older posts begin to get pushed further down the chronological ladder and become less visible to site visitors.
+Your content is still there, it’s just not as visible.

-The Archives Widget lets your site visitors view earlier content …
+The Archives Widget lets visitors access dated WordPress posts …

 Archives Widget